xdy/itempiles-dragonbane/README.md

 ## What is this?

 This is a module that enables the Dragonbane / Drakar och Demoner Foundry system to work seamlessly with Item Piles.
+Note that you have to go to Item Piles system specific settings and do a reset to get the correct values.

 ### Patch Notes: